Varner-Hogg Plantation State Historic Site

 Food and drink – other than bottled water – are not allowed inside the house.

-***Please be aware that the Main House, currently, does not have air conditioning.
-We will open doors and windows, and place fans in the parlor to circulate air.
+***Please be aware that the Main House, currently, does not have central heat and air.

 For questions and/or more information, please contact Mark Osborne at email@example.com.